-- (i) Accounts Receivable and Accounts Payable.
-Reflects the elimination of accounts receivable and payable between Martin Marietta and Vulcan for the purchases/sales of aggregates products. - (j) Inventories and Other Noncurrent Assets.
+- (k) Accounts and Notes Receivable and Other Current Liabilities.
+Reflects the elimination of accounts receivable and payable between Martin Marietta and Vulcan for the purchases/sales of aggregates products. - (1) Accounts and Notes Receivable and Other Current Assets.
+Reflects the reclassification of Vulcan's income tax receivable from accounts and notes receivable to other current assets for consistency with Martin Marietta's accounting policy. - (m) Inventories and Other Noncurrent Assets.
 Reflects the reclassification of certain of Vulcan's inventories from other noncurrent assets to conform to the presentation of Martin Marietta.
-These inventories are fully reserved for consistency with Martin Marietta's accounting policy. - (k) Inventories and Deferred Tax Liabilities.
+These inventories are fully reserved for consistency with Martin Marietta's accounting policy. - (n) Inventories and Deferred Tax Liabilities.
 Reflects the adjustment to record Vulcan's inventory at fair value.
-The write-up of inventory resulted in the recognition of a deferred income tax liability, which was calculated using the statutory rate of 39.6%. - (l) Goodwill.
-Reflects the elimination of Vulcan's historical goodwill and the preliminary estimate of the excess of the purchase price paid over the fair value of Vulcan's identifiable assets acquired and liabilities assumed. - (m) Accounts Payable and Retained Earnings.
-Represents the accrual for estimated non-recurring acquisition transaction costs of \$65 million for the combined companies to be incurred after September 30, 2011.
+Historically, Vulcan recorded its inventory using the LIFO method of valuation.
+The pro forma adjustment consists of two components.
+First, the inventory was written up from LIFO to current cost.
+Note 3 to the financial statements in Vulcan's 2011 Annual Report to Shareholders states that the current cost of inventory exceeds the LIFO cost by \$140,335,000 as of December 31, 2011.
+The second component is the write-up from current cost to fair value, which is selling price less the costs of disposal and any profit associated with disposal activities.
+Based on Vulcan's historical gross margins for their aggregates business and Martin Marietta's experience with other recent acquisitions, a write-up of 18% above current cost was deemed a reasonable estimate to determine the fair value of the inventory.
+The write-up of inventory resulted in the recognition of a deferred income tax liability, which was calculated using the statutory rate of 39.6%. - (o) Property, Plant and Equipment, Net and Other Noncurrent Assets.
+Reflects the reclassification of Vulcan's pre-production stripping costs from other noncurrent assets to property, plant and equipment, net, for consistency with Martin Marietta's accounting policy. - (p) Goodwill.
+Reflects the elimination of Vulcan's historical goodwill and the preliminary estimate of the excess of the purchase price paid over the fair value of Vulcan's identifiable assets acquired and liabilities assumed.

-- (n) Long-Term Debt.
-Represents the adjustment to write down Vulcan's long-term debt to fair value. - (o) Shareholders' Equity.
+- (q) Accounts Payable and Retained Earnings.
+Represents the accrual for estimated nonrecurring acquisition transaction costs of \$65,000,000 (excluding any cash required to pay for fractional shares in the offer and the second-step merger, which we expect will be a de minimis amount, and any litigation or refinancing expenses) for the combined companies to be incurred after December 31, 2011. - (r) Long-Term Debt.
+Represents the adjustment to write up Vulcan's long-term debt to fair value. - (s) Shareholders' Equity.
 The pro forma balance sheet reflects the elimination of Vulcan's historical equity balances, including the components of accumulated other comprehensive loss.
-The pro forma balance sheet also reflects the issuance of approximately 64.9 million new Martin Marietta common shares issued (\$649,054 of common stock at \$0.01 par value and \$4,761,460,437 of additional paid-in capital).
+The pro forma balance sheet also reflects the issuance of approximately 64.9 million new Martin Marietta common shares issued (\$649,272 of common stock at \$0.01 par value and \$5,574,648,662 of additional paid-in capital).